Build Daily

 • Not where you run service tickets, timesheets, change order pricing, or job files.

 Software should help run the job.
 It should not feel like buying another truck.
 A pricing page should answer the first pricing question.
-If the number is hidden behind a form, the buyer is already doing extra work before the demo.
+If the number is hidden behind a form, the buyer is already doing extra work before the walkthrough.

-$99-$249 per month.
+Build Daily: $99-$249 per month.

 Basic through Enterprise annualizes to $1,188-$2,988 before any special rollout discussion.
-See BuildDaily pricing.
+See Build Daily pricing.

-Custom annual pricing.
+Procore: custom annual pricing.

 Procore says cost depends on products and construction volume, with an upfront annual fee based on Annual Construction Volume.
 Source: Procore pricing.